 Fluorides are among the important mineral constituents of the human body.
+It is needed in traces by the body; and hence, it is known as a trace mineral.
 Almost all of the body fluoride is found in the bones and teeth (nearly 99%) in the form of calcium fluoride.
 In teeth, fluoride is a key component that helps prevent dental cavities and tooth decay.
 Also, bones are vital to protect our internal organs; they also provide shape and structure to our body and anchor muscles.
 Fluorides are used to help treat conditions that cause bone loss such as in women after menopause.
+However, significant reports of detrimental health effects caused by fluoride overexposure are also reported by several major scientific and research organizations globally.

-Due to all these factors, children get exposed to higher than normal concentrations of the fluorine compound and may experience some fluoride side effects.
+Besides, fluoridated drinking water, fluoride compounds (mostly sodium fluoride) are also a steady component of dental products such as toothpastes and mouthwashes.
+Children are known to get exposed to higher than normal concentrations of the fluorine compound and experience some fluoride side effects.
 During teeth formation, such an excessive exposure may cause the mottling of teeth, resulting in a condition called dental fluorosis.
-Removal of fluoride from the body is through urinary excretion.
+The removal of fluoride from the body is through urinary excretion.
 However, a controlled clinical study in young children, conducted in 1994 and published in the Pediatric Research journal, found that only about 20% of the absorbed fluoride is excreted by them, whereas the rate of excretion was about 50% in adults.

-According to the US National Academy of Sciences, Food and Nutrition Board, the recommended dietary allowance (RDA) of fluoride for adolescents and adults is 3-4 milligrams per day and about 0.7-2 milligrams per day for children.
+According to the US National Academy of Sciences, Food and Nutrition Board, the recommended dietary allowance (RDA) of fluoride for adolescents and adults is 3-4 milligrams per day and about 0.7-2 milligrams per day for children over a year old.
 Breast milk contains significantly lower levels of fluoride; however, the fluoride requirement in infants (up to 6-months old) is of a very low order, at about 0.01 milligrams per day.

 Foods that contain fluorides in high levels include the following: